Curtis Fuller: Early life

 Fuller was born in Detroit on December 15, 1932.
-His father had emigrated from Jamaica and worked in a Ford automobile factory, but he died from tuberculosis before his son was born.
-His mother, who had moved north from Atlanta, died when he was 9.
+Throughout his life, his birthdate was reported differently because he had added two years to his age at 17, in part to gain work.
+His father had immigrated from Jamaica and worked in a Ford factory, but died from tuberculosis before his son was born.
+His mother, who had moved north from Atlanta, died when Curtis was nine.
 He spent several years in an orphanage run by Jesuits.
-He developed a passion for jazz after one of the nuns there brought him to see Illinois Jacquet and his band perform, with J. J. Johnson on trombone.
+Fuller developed a passion for jazz after one of the nuns took him to see Illinois Jacquet and his band, with J. J. Johnson on trombone.

-Fuller attended a public school in his hometown, together with Paul Chambers, Donald Byrd, Tommy Flanagan, Thad Jones, and Milt Jackson.
-There, he took up the trombone when he was sixteen, after attempting the violin and with the saxophone (his next choice) being unavailable.
+Fuller attended a public school in his hometown, along with Paul Chambers, Donald Byrd, Tommy Flanagan, Thad Jones, and Milt Jackson.
+After attempting the violin, and with the saxophone (his next choice) being unavailable, he took up the trombone when he was 16.
 He studied under Johnson and Elmer James.

 Career

-Fuller joined the US Army in 1953 to fight in the Korean War.
-He served until 1955, and played in a band with Chambers and brothers Cannonball and Nat Adderley.
+Fuller joined the U.S. Army in 1953 to fight in the Korean War.
+He served until 1955, and played in an army band with Chambers and brothers Cannonball and Nat Adderley.
 Upon his return from military service, Fuller joined the quintet of Yusef Lateef, another Detroit musician.
-The quintet moved to New York in 1957, and Fuller recorded his first sessions as a leader with Prestige.
+The quintet moved to New York in 1957, and Fuller recorded his first sessions as a leader with Prestige Records.

-Alfred Lion of Blue Note Records first heard Fuller playing with Miles Davis in the late 1950s, and the trombonist led four dates for Blue Note, though one of these, an album with Slide Hampton, was not issued for many years.
-Lion featured him as a sideman on record dates led by Sonny Clark (Dial "S" for Sonny, Sonny's Crib) and John Coltrane (Blue Train).
-Other sideman appearances over the next decade included work on albums under the leadership of Bud Powell, Jimmy Smith, Wayne Shorter, Lee Morgan and Joe Henderson (a former roommate at Wayne State University in 1956).
+Alfred Lion of Blue Note Records first heard Fuller playing with Miles Davis in the late 1950s.
+Fuller led four dates for Blue Note, though one of these, an album with Slide Hampton, was not issued for many years.
+Lion featured Fuller as a sideman on record dates led by Sonny Clark (Dial "S" for Sonny, Sonny's Crib) and John Coltrane (Blue Train).
+Other sideman appearances over the next decade included album work under the leadership of Bud Powell, Jimmy Smith, Wayne Shorter, Lee Morgan and Joe Henderson (a former roommate at Wayne State University in 1956).

-Fuller was also the first trombonist to be a member of the Art Farmer-Benny Golson Jazztet, later becoming the sixth man in Art Blakey's Jazz Messengers in 1961, staying with Blakey until 1965.
+Fuller was the first trombonist to be part of the Art Farmer-Benny Golson Jazztet.
+In 1961, he became the sixth member of Art Blakey's Jazz Messengers and stayed with Blakey until 1965.
 In the early 1960s, Fuller recorded two albums as a leader for Impulse!
 Records, having also recorded for Savoy Records, United Artists, and Epic after his obligations to Blue Note had ended.
 In the late 1960s, he was part of Dizzy Gillespie's band that also featured Foster Elliott.
-Fuller went on to tour with Count Basie and also reunited with Blakey and Golson.
+Fuller went on tour with Count Basie and also reunited with Blakey and Golson.